OdielDomanie/bsky-keyword-labeler/README.md

 Provide a `DASHBOARD_PASSWORD` secret to enable it.
 It is served on `/admin/dashboard/` on port `4000`.

+# About LLM Use
+This software was written organically, *without* the need for an LLM.

 # Copyright and License Notice